Low on snow: Japan's Olympic cooling plans on thin ice

 “There’s very little snow.
 About a third of what we get here every year,” he said.
 “It’s very painful.”

-(Graphic: Temperatures at the Summer Olympics - here)\
+(Graphic: Temperatures at the Summer Olympics - here)

 Reporting by Aaron Sheldrick in Nagano and Nobuhiro Kubo in Tokyo